 - The Phase Change: In which liquid coolants turn into gas when heated and condensed back to a liquid when cooled.

-- The Heat Flow: In which energy naturally transfers itself from high concentrated environments to low concentrated environments.
+- The Heat Flow: In which energy naturally transfers itself from high-concentration environments to low-concentration environments.

 - The Boiling Point: This either increases or decreases in reflection of the liquid’s pressure at any given time.